joelouthan/Theologicus/src/doctrine-christ-saves/doctrine-ordo-salutis/2018-04-26-ordo-salutis-ii-the-weight-of-sin.md

 It is by nature we are children of God's wrath.

->Ephesians 2:1-3 (CSB) And you were dead in your trespasses and sins in which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.
+>Ephesians 2:1-3 And you were dead in your trespasses and sins in which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.
 We too all previously lived among them in our fleshly desires, carrying out the inclinations of our flesh and thoughts, and we were by nature children under wrath as the others were also.

 It is by nature and choice that we war against God and continuously blaspheme his holy name.

 Every single person born of a man has fallen way short of the glory of God.

->Romans 3:23 (CSB) For all have sinned and fall short of the glory of God;
+>Romans 3:23 For all have sinned and fall short of the glory of God;

 Because of our sin nature, we cannot do good in the sight of God but we only have the 'free will' to continue to do sinful things.

->Romans 3:10-12 (CSB) as it is written:
+>Romans 3:10-12 as it is written:
 >There is no one righteous, not even one.
 >There is no one who understands;
 >there is no one who seeks God.